d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 ## k-Fold Cross-Validation

-If you are reading in a linear fashion, you might recall that we intorduced k-fold cross-validation in the section where we discussed how to deal with model section (:numref:`sec_model_selection`).
+If you are reading in a linear fashion, you might recall that we introduced k-fold cross-validation in the section where we discussed how to deal with model section (:numref:`sec_model_selection`).
 We will put this to good use to select the model design and to adjust the hyperparameters.